IanSteenstra/MentalHealthLLM/README.md

 # MentalHealthLLM
-Context-aware LLM for providing personalized responses to mental health queries using LangChain and information retrieval methods.
+Context-aware Large Language Model (LLM) for providing Cognitive Behavioral Therapy (CBT) responses to mental health queries using LangChain, ChatGPT, and information retrieval methods.
+Specifically to help with anxiety, depression and stress.